chinmaykhole/H1B-Visa-Petition-Analysis/README.md

 employers.
 ● There is not much linkage between the case status getting certified or Denied with the JOB_TITLE and job type as Full time or part time.

+I want to thank Sharan Naribole for this amazing topic he shared on Kaggle.